 It’s becoming increasingly obvious that in the Internet Age, demand can become volatile overnight for some businesses.
 Be prepared for extremes so you can have peace of mind, no matter how volatile demand might be.

 You should also have a plan for what you’ll do if more than one thing goes wrong at once.
 For example, what would you do if an important machine breaks, a star employee takes vacation, and a big order comes in all at once?
 It’s unlikely, but it couldn’t hurt to be prepared for this type of situation.
+Read our blog on how fast you can find workers with on-demand labor so that you're prepared for situations like this.

 Avoiding over-reliance on demand forecasts with on-demand labor